 Our new and improved credit card field makes it faster and easier for your customers to input their cardholder information and even safer for you to collect and process it.

-With the release of this new field, we will be discontinuing the old credit card field block in March 2019.
-When the old credit card field is removed, historical data collected from that field will also be removed.
-If this data is needed it will need to be exported from Formstack before March 2019.
-Learn more about the steps you may need to take to convert your form here.
+With the release of this new field, we alerted customers that we would be discontinuing the old credit card field block in March 2019.
+When the old credit card field was removed, historical data collected from that field was also removed.

 A unified, compact design

 Instead of three separate fields, we’ve created one, responsive field that allows customers to enter all three pieces of cardholder data (credit card number, expiration date, and CVC) without stopping to tab or click into the next field.
 We still treat this field as three separate fields behind the scenes so you’ll be able to map them to the proper payment integration settings fields as usual.